mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

 ## 4. Security Considerations

-There are no security considerations that are specific to this DID Method specificiation.
-Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "DID Objects" supported by that platform.
+There are no security considerations that are specific to this DID Method Namespace Specification.
+Security considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the classes of "DID Objects" processed by that platform.

 Implementers (architects, developers, testers, and operators) need to be aware of the securtity and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web